bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---
 <!-- _class: lead -->

-# Flutter gives you the tools to handle these interactions, but have support them yourself.
+# Flutter gives you the tools to handle these interactions, but have to choose to use them.

 ---
 <!-- _class: lead -->